 Kumi Onari-Legault draws her inspiration from her cultural diversity.
 Kumi, the daughter of Japanese parents, was born and raised in Venezuela.
 Influenced by the art of her mother and grandfather, Kumi has experimented with visual art throughout her life.
 Kumi entered the Universidad del Zulia, in Maracaibo, Venezuela to study Design and Architecture and was selected to serve the university as an Associate Professor of Architecture.
 Kumi has since moved from Venezuela and developed her career as an international school Visual Arts teacher and has lived in Nagoya (Japan), Seoul, Shanghai and currently in Shenzhen.

 Kumi believes that art is within all of us.
 She particularly enjoys inspiring young artists to unlock their potential.

 Maria Elena Botello Mogas, The Forum Lecture Coodinator

 Michael Williams is an American artist and educator.
-He has lived in Shenzhen for 3 years and has been part of the ISZAF community for a majority of that time.
+He has lived in Shenzhen for 6 years and has been part of the ISZAF community for most of that time.
 Michael has spent most of his artistic career seeing the world behind a camera.
-His current artistic practices have incorporated watercolor, pencil and ink drawings, as well as mixed-media.
+His current artistic practices have evolved and now incorporate digital, watercolor, pencil and ink drawings, in addition to his camera.

-Michael holds a bachelor degree in hotel and restaurant management and a masters of arts in education (MAEd).
-His classroom may not be an art class but he believes that art should be infused into all learning, and as a result has a lot of artwork on display.
+Michael holds a bachelor's degree in hotel and restaurant management and a Master of Arts in education (MAEd).
+His classroom may not be an art class, but he believes that art should be infused into all learning, and as a result has a lot of artwork on display.
 Michael thinks actively creating art to tell a story or to explain a word or phrase helps connect the auditory and written part of learning to the visual in the minds of the learner.